-The final artwork is then exposed onto a silk screen stretched between a aluminum frame.
-All of our screens are 100% Australian made.
-The screen is selected for it’s size and suitability to the printed material with finer fabric requiring a finer screen.
-The method used to expose the design onto the screen is similar to hand printing a photograph from a negative – emulsion is applied to the screen and the design “film” is exposed onto screen using a light source.
-Each colour requires a separate silk screen, which is printed in layers making registration essential to a high quality print.
+Once artwork has been finalized and printed on to film it is then exposed onto screen.
+Our screen are made from polyester mesh stretched between an aluminum frame.
+The screen is selected for it’s size and suitability to the printed material with finer fabric requiring a finer mesh screen.
+The method used to expose the design onto the screen is similar to hand printing a photograph from a negative – emulsion is applied to the screen and the design “film” is exposed onto screen using a UV light source.
+Once the screen is exposed, any holes in the emulsion are covered and then the screen is ready for printing.
+Each colour requires a separate screen, which is printed in layers making registration essential to a high quality print.

 We mix all of our colours in house using water based inks which are white spirit and hydrocarbon free – safer for both us and the environment.
 We have a large archive of hand mixed colours which form the recipe book for endless future colours.
 All team members contribute to the colour selection process, drawing from current and historical trends and translating them to each specific design.